eazita/Eazita-PHP-Script/README.md

 	$sms=EazitaPlain('4t45','12345','92','3122699633','eazita','Hello Hamza!');
 	echo "$sms";

-NOTE: Must Use PHP Include Code in Webpages otherwise it will work..:)
+NOTE: Must Use PHP Include Code in Webpages otherwise it will not work..:)

 	<?php include 'EazitaMessaging.php'; ?>